CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 1.1.3.sec=a telephone or fax number;

-1.1.4.sec=a social security number, tax identification number, passport number, driverís license number, or any other unique government-issued identification number;
+1.1.4.sec=a social security number, tax identification number, passport number, driver‚Äôs license number, or any other unique government-issued identification number;

 1.1.5.sec=any biometric identifier, such as a fingerprint or voice print;

-1.1.6.sec=any unique persistent identifier, including a number or alphanumeric string that uniquely identifies a networked device; commercially issued identification numbers and service account numbers, such as a financial account number, credit card or debit card number, health care account number, retail account number; unique vehicle identifiers, including Vehicle Identification Numbers or license plate numbers; or any required security code, access code, or password that is necessary to access an individualís service account;
+1.1.6.sec=any unique persistent identifier, including a number or alphanumeric string that uniquely identifies a networked device; commercially issued identification numbers and service account numbers, such as a financial account number, credit card or debit card number, health care account number, retail account number; unique vehicle identifiers, including Vehicle Identification Numbers or license plate numbers; or any required security code, access code, or password that is necessary to access an individual‚Äôs service account;

 1.1.7.sec=unique identifiers or other uniquely assigned or descriptive information about personal computing or communication devices; or